-Laws vary from state to state, but the vast majority of states treat a harmful exposure to toxic chemicals in the workplace as a workers’ compensation claim.
-These sorts of injuries can be caused by a one-time significant exposure or where the bodily damage occurred over a period of time in which you were exposed to one or more toxins, which in some states is called an occupational disease.
+Most states treat a harmful exposure to toxic chemicals in the workplace as a workers’ compensation claim.
+These sorts of injuries can be caused by a one-time significant exposure or by prolonged exposure over a period of time.

-If you believe you were, or currently are, exposed to toxic substances at work, you should talk to your doctor.
+If you believe you were, or currently are, exposed to toxic substances at work, you should first talk to your doctor.
 Your doctor can determine if you have any physical conditions resulting from potential chemical or toxin exposure.
-Once you know that you have been hurt by toxic exposure, report this to your employer immediately.
+Once you know you've been affected by toxic exposure, report this to your employer immediately.
 You should then begin the process of filing a workers' compensation claim.

-(If you have been exposed to asbestos, and are worried about the possibility of mesothelioma or other asbestos-related problems, there may be unique legal issues outside the scope of workers compensation.
-Please see Workers Exposed to Asbestos: Laws and Legal Remedies.)
+If you've been exposed to asbestos and are worried about the possibility of mesothelioma or other asbestos-related problems, you might be able to sue for damages rather than being forced to file a workers' comp claim.
+To learn about the unique legal issues involved with asbestos litigation, read Workers Exposed to Asbestos: Laws and Legal Remedies.

 The fact that your employer took all reasonable precautions does not eliminate your right to a worker’s compensation claim if you were exposed to toxic chemicals at work.
 Workers' comp recovery is not based on fault.
 All that is required for a workers’ compensation claim is that you are exposed to the dangerous substance in the course of your employment, and that the exposure caused an illness or other bodily harm.
-This is in contrast to the equivalent personal injury claim, which also requires that you prove your employer negligent.
+By contrast, proving a personal injury claim requires that you show that your employer was negligent.